What is a Chief Resilience Officer?

 5. Enterprising spirit

 CRO must be resourceful and willing to experiment, pursue new ideas and take risks.

 Storytelling and other forms of communication will be critical for driving the resilience conversation in the city and engaging stakeholder support.

 CRO must be able to manage multiple streams of work and multiple relationships in an effective and efficient manner.

-100 Resilient Cities hopes to build a long-lasting global community of practice around urban resilience, and the 33 CROs in the inaugural cohort will be the founding members of that new community, and will shape how the network evolves over time.
+100 Resilient Cities hopes to build a long-lasting global community of practice around urban resilience, and the CROs in our First 100 cities will be the founding members of that new community, and will shape how the network evolves over time.